1) To help others open up their creative channels, find what they love to do, and inspire them to do it.

-2) To showcase other creatives.
+2) To showcase those who are doing what they love and inspiring others to do the same.
 No one person is good at everything.
 We can all learn from each other.

 Some people can do anything they try to really well, but it’s not their “thing”.
 We all have our strengths and weaknesses.
 We all have things that we are passionate about and things that we don’t love doing.
 My goal is to help people find that intersection between their strengths and what they love to do.

-The Q&A sessions pull all of these creative types together, showcase their strengths, what they do best, so that it will inspire others, give them new ways to do things, new perspectives, and help them live their life’s purpose.
+The Q&A sessions pull these inspiring people together, showcase their strengths, what they do best, so that it will inspire others, give them new ways to do things, new perspectives, and help them live their life’s purpose.
 I want to give people plenty of places to go for inspiration.

-(If you know someone that you would like us to do a Q&A session with, or if you are a creative type and you would like to be considered for a Q&A session, please email us at firstname.lastname@example.org)
+(If you know someone that you would like us to do a Q&A session with, or if you would like to be considered for a Q&A session, please email us at firstname.lastname@example.org)